 - Skyros – Best for scuba diving

-These islands are packed with nature, and that’s probably because you’ll usually see a bit more rain in these islands than in the others.
+These islands are packed with nature, probably because you’ll usually see a bit more rain on these islands than in the others.
 There are many hiking trails and pine forests to explore, but there are also beautiful beaches to spend your time on too.